see-for-yourself/bgdv-book/_posts/2024-10-15-notes-references.md

 [1] "Turtle graphics".
 Python Documentation. <https://docs.python.org/3.7/library/turtle.html>

 [2] Seymour Papert.
 (1980, 2020). _Mindstorms: Children, Computers and Powerful Ideas_.
-The 2020 edition has a foreward by Mitchel Resnick, the founder of the Scratch programming language.
+The 2020 edition has a foreword by Mitchel Resnick, the founder of the Scratch programming language.

 [3] Johns Hopkins Center for Systems Science and Engineering (CSSE).
 Covid-19 datasets: <https://coronavirus.jhu.edu/about/how-to-use-our-data>